0 Items in Cart

-Advances in technology provide the awareness that not only does the brain grow prenatally, but brain research also informs us that a great amount of development happens in the pre-school years.
+Advances in technology provide the awareness that not only does the brain grow prenatally, but scientific brain development research informs us that a great amount of development happens in the pre-school years.
 It is both critical and exciting to realize that 90% of a child’s brain develops from conception to age five.

-We can make a real difference through creating awareness!! ~ Share with everyone you know who cares about children!!
+We can make a real difference through creating awareness!
+Share with everyone you know who cares about children!

 MAKING CONNECTIONS